LimboDancer-Canary/QuantumOfTrust/Quantum of Trust Equations in CSharp.md

             return 0.0;

         // Both negative: less negative is better
-        // honestTrust = -10, maxSybilTrust = -20 → honest is "better"
+        // honestTrust = -10, maxSybilTrust = -20 â†’ honest is "better"
         // Ratio = -20 / -10 = 2.0 (honest is 2x better)
         if (maxSybilTrust < 0 && honestTrust < 0)
         {